-Southeast Propane Autogas Development Program (December 2009 to December 2013)
+Southeast Propane Autogas Development Program (SPADP)

 This project will convert over 1,200 vehicles across 36 fleets to propane, conduct propane road shows across 12 states, and deploy a national marketing and outreach campaign.
 The project is expected to eliminate over 4,000 tons of pollutants over the 4 years, displace 4 million gallons of gasoline, and create/retain many jobs.
 Propane is a cheaper cleaner burning transportation fuel that is a byproduct of oil a gas exploration and over 90% of it is produced domestically.

-Clean Cities Coalition Support (Ongoing)
+Clean Cities Coalition Support

-Overview: Virginia Clean Cities provides ongoing support to the U.S. Department of Energy’s local alternate fuels deployment and educational efforts.
-As an officially recognized coalition since 1996, Virginia Clean Cities coalition members displace more than 40,000 tons of greenhouse gases each year and 7 million gallons of gasoline.
-Formerly the Hampton Roads Clean Cities Coalition, Virginia Clean Cities provides DOE with federal technical reports and local programs.
-The Virginia Clean Cities Coalition is supported by hundreds of local business and fleet partners who serve as stakeholder members.
-In addition to organizing regular stakeholder events, meetings and other education and outreach activities, Virginia Clean Cities also provides Alternative Fuel Data Center station updates and quarterly alternative fuel price reports.
+VCC provides ongoing support to the U.S. Department of Energy’s local alternative fuels deployment and educational efforts.
+As an officially recognized coalition since 1996, coalition members displace more than 40,000 tons of greenhouse gases each year and 7 million gallons of gasoline.
+Formerly the Hampton Roads Clean Cities Coalition, VCC provides the U.S. Department of Energy with federal technical reports and local programs.
+VCC is supported by hundreds of local business and fleet partners who serve as stakeholder members.
+In addition to organizing regular stakeholder events, meetings and other education and outreach activities, VCC also provides Alternative Fuel Data Center station updates and quarterly alternative fuel price reports.

 Alternative Fuel Implementation Team (AFIT)

-Overview: Virginia Clean Cities is collaborating with the North Carolina Solar Center/NC State University (NCSC) in conducting a 24 month Alternative Fuel Implementation Team (AFIT) project with federal funding support from the U.S. Department of Energy.
+VCC is collaborating with the North Carolina Solar Center/NC State University (NCSC) in conducting a 24 month AFIT project with federal funding support from the U.S. Department of Energy.
 The main purpose of the project is to reduce barriers to alternative transportation fuel adoption and will focus on the expansion of biodiesel, ethanol (E85), natural gas, propane and electricity in fueling transportation.
 The project culminates in the development of a Petroleum Displacement Toolkit and a Southeast Alternative Fuels Conference during the second year of the grant.